kslg/pp2-spider-quiz/README.md

 I’ve used Symantic HTML markup which helps browsers to understand the context of the content, and also helps with the accessibility for users with impairments.

-I’ve used `role` Attribute on buttons and sections of the game to explain what they are.
+I’ve used `role` and `aria-label` attributes on buttons and sections of the game to explain what they are.

 ------